How To Find A Therapist In My Area

 Many therapists specialize in a particular area of mental health, whether it’s depression, anxiety, trauma disorders, or a unique type of therapy like dialectical behavior therapy (DBT) or addiction counseling.

 Once you’ve nailed down your needs, search for therapists in your area using your preferred search engine.
 Try to personalize your search by including the specialty you’re looking for.
-For example, if you’re looking for a licensed marriage and family therapist, you could search for “marriage and family therapist in (city name).”
+For example, if you’re looking for a licensed marriage and family therapist, you could search for “marriage and family therapist near me in (city name).”
+If you’re looking for a therapist to provide individual therapy sessions, rather than group sessions, be sure to inquire about this as well.

 When you’re just starting your search, you may need to contact several therapists before you find a match.
-If you’re looking for therapists through a search engine, write down the phone numbers and emails of the counselors that stick out to you.
+If you’re looking for therapists through a search engine, write down the phone numbers and emails of the therapists that stick out to you.

 Once you’ve found options, reach out through email or by phone.
 If you email a therapist, you might say something like: